-If you own a trailer, the first accessory you want to invest in is a quality trailer hitch lock.
+-If you own a trailer, the first accessory you want to invest in is a quality trailer hitch lock.
 Unfortunately, trailers are often sought out by thieves since they’re relatively straightforward to steal and easy to sell once stolen.
 In addition, stolen trailers have a low rate of being recovered.
 Even if they are found, there’s a good chance all the stuff stored inside is gone.
-A trailer lock is a small investment that could potentially save you a lot of headache and heartache down the road.
-After all, the money spent on a trailer lock will be less than the cost to replace a whole trailer.
+A trailer lock is a small investment that could potentially save you a lot of headaches and heartache down the road.
+After all, the money spent on a trailer lock will be less than the cost of replacing a whole trailer.

 For more information on the best trailer hitch locks, refer to our table of contents.